Appearance

 Game Configs should not be mutated in game logic!

 The first thing you have to do is figure out how to represent your shop items in your Configs.
-By default, we use Google Sheets, but you have other options like using other spreadsheet applications, reading from JSON or CSV, or even using Unity prefabs.
+By default, we use Google Sheets, but you have other options, such as using other spreadsheet applications, reading from JSON or CSV, or even using Unity prefabs.
 For most cases, it's as simple as adding a column for each property you need and adding rows for every Config item.
-In this case, we have a column for each attribute we want our shop items to have, and we'll start with 2 bundles, a StarterBundle
+In this case, we have a column for each attribute we want our shop items to have, and we'll start with two bundles: a StarterBundle

 and a BowBundle